lee0c/lee0c.github.io/pages/guestbook.md

 guestbook entries are manually added and moderated :)

-yes, you may sign again even if you've been here before - just no spamming please :)
+yes, you may sign again even if you've been here before - just no spamming please!

 ## write